astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200112_Moon_transit_12th_house_from_natal_moon.md

 ---
-title: ' "Moon transit 12th house from natal moon"'
+title:  "Moon transit 12th house from natal moon"
 description: |
    "The Moon's transit through the 12th house from the natal Moon is typically difficult.
 It often brings mental distress
 pubDate: '2024-09-19'